 - Experiment with different channels.
 As we’ve said, think outside the box.
 Not with just content formats but also channels you use.

 - Consistency.
-You need to be consistent with not just the value of your content but also with creating and pushing the said content live.
+You need to be consistent with the value of your content and creating and pushing the said content live.

 - Automation.
 Streamlining the process as much as possible is beneficial in more ways than adding smart content to emails.